A photograph of an unknown motorman of the Lewiston, Augusta &

 Amos F. Gerald, "The Electric Railway King of Maine", seemed to have his hand in nearly every electric railway charter during the hay-day of electric railway development in the Pine Tree State.

-Gerald created both the Lewiston, Brunswick & Bath, and the Portland & Brunswick Street Railways.
+Gerald created both the Lewiston, Brunswick & Bath Street Railway and the Portland & Brunswick Street Railway.

 Photo from O. R Cummings 1966 publication,